krzemienski/awesome-from-stars/README.md

 * [ultrajson/ultrajson](https://github.com/ultrajson/ultrajson): Ultra fast JSON decoder and encoder written in C with Python bindings
 * [getumbrel/umbrel](https://github.com/getumbrel/umbrel): A beautiful personal/home server OS for self-hosting with an app store.
 Install on a Raspberry Pi 4, any Ubuntu/Debian system, or a VPS.
 * [getumbrel/umbrel-apps](https://github.com/getumbrel/umbrel-apps): The new, official app repository of the Umbrel App Store.
 Submit apps and updates here.
+* [getumbrel/umbrel-community-app-store](https://github.com/getumbrel/umbrel-community-app-store): Template repository for a creating your own Community App Store for Umbrel.
+Click "Use this template" and add your apps!
 * [devxoul/Umbrella](https://github.com/devxoul/Umbrella): ☂️ Analytics abstraction layer for Swift
 * [wimpysworld/umpc-ubuntu](https://github.com/wimpysworld/umpc-ubuntu): Scripts for UMPCs such as GPD Pocket, Pocket 2, MicroPC & TopJoy Falcon
 * [JohnSundell/Unbox](https://github.com/JohnSundell/Unbox): [Deprecated] The easy to use Swift JSON decoder